Matsushima

 Onsen Ryokan

 Matsushima’s mineral-rich alkaline hot spring waters can be experienced at several onsen ryokan, ranging from mid-range to luxury.
-You can enjoy the view that so captivated Basho while relaxing in the slightly opaque mineral waters of many of the hotel’s outdoor onsen baths.
+You can enjoy the view that so captivated Basho while relaxing in the slightly opaque mineral waters of an outdoor onsen bath.
 These waters are good for soothing muscle pains and neuralgia.
 Some of the ryokan also offer day-trip passes, so even if you only have time for a day-trip you can still reap the benefits of the local onsen!

 Island Hopping